Networking Features

 • Introduced in PAN-OS 11.1.5.

-Beginning with PAN-OS 11.1.5, you can set up an IKE gateway on an interface that has a dynamically assigned IPv6 address configured by DHCPv6, PPPoEv6, or a 5G modem.
-(Setting up an IKE gateway on an interface with a static IPv6 address was already possible.)
+Beginning with PAN-OS 11.1.5, you can set up an IKE gateway on an interface that has a dynamically assigned IPv6 address that is configured by DHCPv6, PPPoEv6, or a 5G modem.
+(You could already set up an IKE gateway on an interface with a static IPv6 address.)

 IPv6 Support on Cellular Interface for PA-415-5G Firewall